phrp720/aw-sync-suite/README.md

 - `make build`: Builds the agent.
 - `make run`: Runs the agent.
-- `make service`: Starts the agent as a service.
+- `make service-install`: Install and Starts the agent as a service.
 - `make format`: Formats the codebase.
-- `make clean`: Cleans up build artifacts.
+- `make clean`: Cleans up the service's files and folders.

 ## Roadmap